-Councils applying for funding via this program are required to have a minimum Public Liability Insurance cover of \$20 million
+Councils and State Government Agencies applying for funding via this program are required to have a minimum Public Liability Insurance cover of \$20 million.

-It is recommended, but not a condition of funding, that applicant councils have Personal Accident and Professional Indemnity insurance.
-Councils that employ staff must comply with the Workplace Injury Management and Workers Compensation Act 1998 (NSW).
+It is recommended, but not a condition of funding, that applicants have Personal Accident and Professional Indemnity insurance.
+Councils or State Government Agencies that employ staff must comply with the Workplace Injury Management and Workers Compensation Act 1998 (NSW).